SOW-Standard/Scope-Enforcer/README.md

             document.getElementById('success-container').classList.remove('hidden');
         }

-        // --- NEW FIX: Prevent default browser submission to allow MailerLite script to execute --- function preventDefaultSubmission(event) {
-            // This stops the browser from navigating to the form's 'action' URL and displaying the raw JSON. event.preventDefault();
-            // Returning true allows the external MailerLite script to continue its own JSONP submission process. return true;
+        // The custom preventDefaultSubmission function was removed to allow the MailerLite script to handle the submission itself.
-        }
     </script>
 </head>
 <body class="antialiased text-gray-800">